11 brilliant home highlight kits to create naturally sunkissed tones at home

 -

-We've all had dreaded brassy tones hit a few weeks or months after getting our hair color done.
-This yellow tinge can make professional (and expensive) highlights appear faded, tired, and older than they are, but using purple products can neutralize the issue.
+Many of us have experienced the development of dreaded brassy tones a few weeks or months after getting our hair colour done.
+This unintentional yellow tinge can make professional (and expensive) highlights appear faded, tired and older than they are, but using purple products can neutralise them.

 This clever mask works to tone down brassy tones in highlighted hair in a matter of minutes, and truly makes older highlights appear fresh and sparkling again.
 This is a bit like a supercharged version of the best purple shampoo, but without the dulling residue.
 The longer you leave the mask on, the stronger the toning effect so give it five for general creaminess, or if you prefer a really cool and ashy tone try 15.